Skip to content

 How many bags of mulch equal a cubic yard?+

 A cubic yard is 27 cubic feet, so it takes about 13.5 bags of 2 cu ft mulch (or 9 bags of 3 cu ft mulch) to equal one cubic yard.
+A cubic meter is about 20 bags of 50 L mulch.

 Is bagged or bulk mulch cheaper?+